open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 HTTP instrumentation must be enabled at application startup.

+#### For Trace

-The following example demonstrates adding HTTP instrumentation to a console application.
-This example also sets up the OpenTelemetry Console exporter, which requires adding the package [`OpenTelemetry.Exporter.Console`](../OpenTelemetry.Exporter.Console/README.md) to the application.
+The following example demonstrates adding HTTP client instrumentation with the extension method `.AddHttpClientInstrumentation()` to a console application.
+This example also sets up the OpenTelemetry Console Exporter, which requires adding the package [`OpenTelemetry.Exporter.Console`](../OpenTelemetry.Exporter.Console/README.md) to the application.